deaconmeek/puzzle/README.md

 press space to restart puzzle or continue to next solution press enter to change colours

-compilation notes:
+compilation notes (using java):
 javac Puzzle.java
-jar -cfe Puzzle.jar Puzzle *.java
+jar -cfe Puzzle.jar Puzzle *.class

 v3.0
 added a test file with steps for a known completed solution